Home » Blogs » Jim Corbett Dhikala Zone Safari (Spotted Paar Wali Tigress)

-Jim Corbett Dhikala Zone Safari to Spot the Paar Wali Tigress
+Jim Corbett Dhikala Zone Safari (Spotted Paar Wali Tigress)

 Have a look at the video from my Dhikala Morning Safari, where we spotted the Ped Wali Tigress.

-Starting the Afternoon Jim Corbett Dhikala Zone Safari with My Wife
+Jim Corbett Dhikala Zone Safari in the Afternoon

 We started the afternoon Safari from our guest house and navigated rocky off-road pathways where a river stream was flowing in parallel.
 Locals have cited seeing the Paar Wali Tigress in these waters often, as we could grasp from the conversation with our Dhikala Jeep safari guide.